iamshishirgaire/IOE-Syllabus-Data/faculties/agriculture/5sem/hydrology_agriculturemeterology.md

-## Hydrology and Agricultural Meteorology

-**Course Objective:**

-The objective of this course is to provide students with an understanding of the complex interactions between the waters of the land and atmosphere, the science of hydrology, and the role that hydrology plays in agricultural and urban systems.

-### Syllabus

 1. **Introduction to Hydrology and Hydrologic Cycle [2 hours]**
     - Hydrology as the Science of Water
     - Scope and Application to Agricultural Engineering